howest-mct/2023-2024-projectone-ctai-ViolettaNguyen1/Docs/Feedforward.md

 - Feedback 1: It is just the model being uploaded, nothing much can be done with it.

 - Feedback 2: Preprocess the video!
 Save the video with the detected pose key points and list with kypoints xy position.
 Then just capture the video from the webcam.

+## Conversation 7 (Date: 11/06/2024) => Tour moment

+Lecturers: Dieter Roobrouck and Frederik Waeyaert

+- Feedback: Confusion about the scoring system => on the presentation explain how it works, what is the max score.
+Maybe convert the score to a percentage, so it is understandable for everyone.